 College Campus Reporting Options for Sexual Violence

-Callisto is a technology-based non-profit organization specifically designed by survivors of sexual assault for survivors to report their experience and seek outside help from their university, in case they do not feel safe reporting their assault to campus authorities.
+Callisto is a technology-based non-profit organization specifically designed by survivors of sexual assault to support survivors.
+It is designed to report their experience and seek outside help from their university, in case they do not feel safe reporting their assault to campus authorities.
 They partner with college campus support groups and individual students to help victims of sexual assault report their experience in an informative and sensitive way that avoids individuals from experiencing victim-blaming.
-Callisto is a service open to everyone, including those who do not attend university; however, its history is rooted in partnerships with university students.
+Callisto is a service open to everyone, including those who do not attend university; however, it developed in the context of University students’ participation.

 Location: United States

 About the Wise Practice

 Founded in 2011 as Sexual Health Innovation (SHI), Jess Ladd created what is now known as Callisto in an effort to make reporting systems for sexual violence more accessible and easy to navigate.
 This non-profit organization offers an online service with three main features: matching, recording, and resource provision.
 The Matching System helps to identify repeat offenders who are identified upon 2+ reports.
 Victims are then contacted by a personal Legal Options Counselor to discuss the next steps.
 Individuals can record their experiences via Callisto’s program.
 The resources Callisto provides include options to get in touch with psychological and legal counseling, assistance to prepare for interviews with police officers, and provide information on how to navigate reporting on campus if that is the decided course of action.